Diversity Visa Lottery Scams

 - Send him a message telling him he won and ask him for money.

-Thieves will have a hard time getting money out of you if you keep in mind how the Diversity Visa Lottery works.
+Thieves will have a hard time getting money out of you if you keep in mind how the Diversity Visa Lotto works.

-- Enrolling in the Diversity Visa Lottery at is free.
+- Enrolling in the Diversity Visa Lotto at is free.

 - Winners are randomly selected.